Shubham829KIIT/Meso4-Model-Implementation/README.md

 # Meso4-Model-Implementation
-An approach to classify between DeepFake and Real Images Meso4/MesoNet is a CNN that is specifically designed for the purpose of classification between Real and Deep Fake images with high accuracy.

 The citations for such a complex problem is via a simple convolutional network design given in the research paper in 2018